-During the period between April 1, 2020 and June 30, 2020, we issued to certain employees, directors and advisors, options to purchase an aggregate of 1,249,399 and 414,497 shares of our common stock at an exercise price of \$4.24 and \$6.16 per share, respectively.
-On April 27, 2020, we issued and sold to eight employees an aggregate of 131,867 shares of common stock upon the exercise of stock options under our 2019 Stock Option and Grant Plan at an exercise price of \$1.56.
+In July 2020, we issued to the CEO and directors options to purchase an aggregate of 1,151,680 shares of our common stock at an exercise price of \$19.00.
+In August, 2020, we issued and sold to fifteen employees and consultants an aggregate of 104,592 shares of common stock upon the exercise of stock options under our 2019 Stock Option and Grant Plan at an exercise price of \$4.30.
 We deemed the issuance of stock options and the common stock issuable upon exercise of such options to be exempt from registration under the Securities Act of 1933 (the "Securities Act") either in reliance on Rule 701 of the Securities Act as sales and offers under compensatory benefit plans and contracts relating to compensation in compliance with Rule 701, or in reliance on Section 4(a)(2), as transactions by an issuer not involving a public offering.
 All recipients either received adequate information about our company or had access, through employment or other relationships, to such information.
 No underwriters were involved in the foregoing issuances of securities.